Du finder den danske tekst til kræmmerhusene her.

 The paper cone, or in Danish “kræmmerhuset”, is a classic decoration for Christmas.

-We hang the paper cones on our Christmas tree, on branches, in lamps, in the windows…
+We hang the paper cones on our Christmas tree, branches, lamps, and windows…

 You’ll find them all here: paper cones in different styles.